 What is the Massachusetts use tax?

-If no Massachusetts sales/use tax was paid at the time of purchase, then a use tax is due when:
+If Massachusetts sales/use tax was not paid at the time of purchase, then a use tax is due when taxable goods such as office supplies, software, furniture, fixtures and equipment are purchased for business use in Massachusetts:

 A use tax is not due when:

-- Goods are purchased to be used as an ingredient or component part of an article of tangible personal property produced for sale.
-Also, machinery and equipment used in manufacturing operations are not subject to tax.
+- Goods are purchased for use as an ingredient or component part of an article of tangible personal property produced for sale;

-- Sales or use tax is paid to another state or U.S. territory on tangible personal property to be used in Massachusetts.
-A credit of up to the 6.25 percent Massachusetts sales/use tax rate is allowed against sales tax paid to another state only if that state has a reciprocal sales/use tax credit policy with Massachusetts.
-If you need information about a specific state, call DOR's Customer Service Bureau at 617-887-MDOR or toll-free in Massachusetts at 800-392-6089.
+- Sales or use tax has been paid to another state or U.S. territory on tangible personal property to be used in Massachusetts.
+A credit of up to the 6.25 percent Massachusetts sales/use tax rate is generally allowed against sales tax correctly paid to another state.

-How do I report and pay use tax?
+How do I report and pay business use tax?

-For more information, see A Guide to Sales and Use Tax.
+- For more information, see A Guide to Sales and Use Tax or MGL Ch.
+64H and MGL Ch.
+64I.